 Feel Good in Your Body Before You Hike

-- Many hikers choose to lose some weight before a thru-hike so they can feel lighter and more limber, moving more comfortably in their bodies when on-trail, try the carts with d8 for any anxiety or need to feel better.
+- Many hikers choose to lose some weight before a thru-hike so they can feel lighter and more limber, moving more comfortably in their bodies when on-trail.

 - Eating healthy allows your body to be in optimal shape before your thru-hike, which means you start at the top rather than the bottom.
-Build up reserves of nutrients in your system, since you’ll lose some while living on trail for many months, and check this site for CBD oils to increase your health for your hike.
+Build up reserves of nutrients in your system, since you’ll lose some while living on trail for many months, and to increase your health for your hike.

 Approach #2 – Do Nothing Beforehand (aka The Passive Choice)